ska-telescope/ska-ser-infra-machinery/README.md

 When running this target, make sure you note down the api-key, as it is only visible once.
 To list the managed keys, do:

 `make playbooks logging list-api-keys PLAYBOOKS_HOSTS=<elasticsearch cluster group>`

+## How to Contribute

+### Add/Update an Datacentre/Environment/Service
+Any changes to the repository should follow the structured defined on the section "Project Structured".
+Go to the *./collections* folder to find multiple examples of deployments for the various combinations of deployments.

+Developers can have a development (**datacentres/\**/dev) environment to develop and/or test their changes but **should not** be merge to the main branch.

+### Add/Update new variables

+Ansible variables that are datacentre specific should be added to the `group_vars` folder of the inventory directory (*PLAYBOOKS_ROOT_DIR*).

+For the secret variables, follow the detailed topic "Secrets management".
+To assign proper values to these variables, please use a `PrivateRules.mak` file.

+## License

+BSD-3.